ShadeWyrm/gc-info-share/blogs/gc-wlm-lessonslearned.md

 Watch the costs of your Cloud services - you will know within a matter of hours if a grievous error has been made; assuming you are monitoring and logging costs.

 Misused Cloud is very expensive.

+## 9) Its Dangerous to Go Alone

+Partner with others, leverage the expertise of others who have gone before you.

+Those teams working in the open, and making their scripts, code and knowledge #opensource are more likely to succeed.